The 10 Best Autumn Festivals in Europe

 Deeply rooted in the Bavarian culture, this bulky fest – actually the Largest People’s Fair in the world – welcomes its guests with traditional food, plenty of music, beautiful ladies wearing dirndl, as well as dozens of lively tents hosting spectacles, parties, and contests.
 And, of course, the prom queen – millions of liters of German beer.

-Oktoberfest 2023 will take place from September 16 to October 3.
+Munich Oktoberfest 2024 will take place from September 21 to October 6.

 Barcolana Regatta, Italy